 Arriving at Rose Creek, the seven proceed with efficiently cleaning out Bogue’s caretakers.
-Then come the sequences of training the citizenry and preparing the field for the return of Bogue in a week with larger numbers.
+Then come the sequences of training the citizenry and preparing the field for the return of Bogue in a week with much larger numbers.
 The townspeople are game but don’t show much aptitude for weaponry, except for Emma.
 Bogue returns as expected with dozens of hired gunmen (from the Blackstone agency, an obvious reference to the Pinkertons).
 Initially the battle goes well enough, but it wears down the townspeople and the seven, albeit with a much greater toll on Bogue’s men.

 As his numerical advantage is reduced, Bogue breaks out a gatling gun, which seems able at some distance to seek out opposing forces with surprising accuracy, not just rapid fire.
 The end will come as no surprise, with most of the seven down, but the town and the remainder of the seven winning.
 The ending reveals more of Chisolm’s motivations in taking on Bogue, and Emma gets her revenge.

 One of the strengths of the original 1960 movie was in the casting of the seven; with one exception (Brad Dexter), every one of them was a significant star by the end of the decade.
 Here, the temptation is to see the seven more as ethnic types.
 One would have welcomed a little more backstory on them, but the same was true of the original.
 Ethan Hawke’s Robicheaux is traumatized by PTSD and nightmares, similar to Robert Vaughn’s haunted gunfighter in the original.
-There is a knife-on-gun fight with Byung-hun Lee’s Billy Rocks, as with James Coburn.
+There is a knife-on-gun fight with Byung-hun Lee’s Billy Rocks, as with James Coburn in the original.
 We never really understand D’Onofrio’s Jack Horne, and Sensmeier’s Red Harvest remains determinedly enigmatic.
 Chris Pratt’s character is energetic and interesting, but kind of scattered.

 At bottom, Washington is good enough here that we’ll have to regret that he won’t be in as many westerns as we’d like to see him in.
 His skill with a gun reminds one of Clint Eastwood in A Fistful of Dollars—perhaps not entirely believable, but good to watch and what we want to see from him.
 As the vengeful young widow, Haley Bennett is surprisingly good.
 If you’re wondering where you’ve seen her before, you may be surprised to remember her as a Britney Spears-esque teen pop star in the romantic comedy Music and Lyrics (with Hugh Grant and Drew Barrymore).
 Within a month after the release of this film, she had a significant role in The Girl on the Train.
-Between the two, they probably constitute a breakout for her into stardom.
+Between the two, they may constitute a breakout for her into stardom.

 A significant part of the conflict in the situation is from bad men struggling to do good, mostly without really intending to and juggling their different motivations.
 How compelling or rewarding is the impulse to do good, to help the defenseless against evil?
-Mostly religious settlers are depicted in modern movies just as ineffective simpletons.
+Usually religious settlers are depicted in modern movies just as ineffective simpletons.
 Here religion seems to be taken a bit more seriously and given a bit more depth, by Jack Horne and by a number of others—a more accurate representation of why it is a positive force in the community.
-When considering the odds, Jack Horne (otherwise kind of a wild man) says that defending good people, fighting alongside men such he now considers the seven to be, is all he can ask for in an end.
+When considering the odds on the night before the battle, Jack Horne (otherwise kind of a wild man) says that defending good people, fighting alongside men such he now considers the seven to be, is all he can ask for in an end.
 That’s a good line and comes across as an honest assessment, for him.
 Although there is melancholy for the dead at the end, it does not end with the feeling of Chris Adams in 1960 or Kurosawa’s samurai in 1954: “The old man was right.
 Only the farmers won.
 We lost.
 We always lose.”
 Sam Chisolm definitely won here.

 Of course, another thing the 1960 original got right was its musical score by Elmer Bernstein, with its unforgettable theme.
 Of all the elements from 1960, audiences may be looking for a reprise of that theme.
 It doesn’t show up until the closing credits, but that’s okay.
 The 1960 theme had a certain optimism that is contrary to the mood of this remake, and the 2016 score by James Horner and Simon Franglen is in the tradition of Bernstein’s work while fitting in better with this film.
 Excellent cinematography by Mauro Fiore.
 Shot largely in Arizona; in color, at 133 minutes.